codingMustache/codingMustache/README.md

 ## Joke of the Day

-It’s hard to explain puns to kleptomaniacs, because they take everything literally.
+Somebody stole my Microsoft Office and they're going to pay - you have my Word.

 ## Daily Trivia

-What does GHz stand for?
+Approximately how many Apple I personal computers were created?
- 1. Gigahotz
+ 1. 100
- 2. Gigahetz
+ 2. 500
- 3. Gigahertz
+ 3. 1000
- 4. Gigahatz
+ 4. 200

 <details>
   <summary>Answer</summary>
-  Gigahertz
+  200
 </details>